 Welcome and muy bienvenidos.
-This is the inaugural podcast of Mexico Unexplained.
-Robert Bitto, the host, goes into what he would like to accomplish with this series and a little bit about his background and interests.
+This is the inaugural podcast of Mexico Unexplained about the miraculous charms found throughout Mexico called milagros.
+Robert Bitto, the host, also goes into what he would like to accomplish with this series and a little bit about his background and interests.
 This series will examine the magic, the mysteries and the miracles of Mexico, and will provide information, not affirmation, on a wide variety of subjects.

 What are Milagros?